GrishanAnton/InternetBS-API-PHP-Class/README.md

 try {

-    // Execute command at test server
+    // You already can execute command at test server!
+Let's do: if(InternetBS::api()->domainCheck('check-at-test-server.com'))    {
-    if(InternetBS::api()->domainCheck('check-at-test-server.com'))    {
         echo "Domain available!\n";
     } else {